 Islam arrived with the Arab conquests in the 7th century and the country subsequently went on to become a major cultural and spiritual heart of the Muslim world.
 Its most famous landmark, Al-Azhar Mosque in Cairo, founded in the 10th century, has long been a source of great pride for Muslims.
 In keeping with a country that is no stranger to longevity, Al-Azhar’s prestigious teaching institution, which attracts scholars from around the world, is considered to be the oldest university in existence.

 Today, the overwhelming majority of the country’s approximately 81 million population are Muslims.
 City horizons are dotted with the minarets of mosques and, every day, their speakers crackle with the evocative, almost ethereal, calls of the “muezzins” summoning the faithful to prayer.
-On Fridays, the special day of prayer, mosques are filled to bursting point and sidewalks and prayer mats spill out onto the sidewalks and streets.
+On Fridays, the special day of prayer, mosques are filled to bursting points and sidewalks and prayer mats spill out onto the sidewalks and streets.
 Yet, the population is not uniformly Muslim.
 Christianity continues to thrive in Egypt, and a significant minority of the country belongs to the distinctive Egyptian church whose members are known as Copts.

-- The Pyramids of Giza can be toured from outside on wheels but there is no rolling access to the chambers inside.
+- The Pyramids of Giza can be toured from the outside on wheels but there is no rolling access to the chambers inside.
 The slope leading into the tomb is too narrow and steep and does not have enough head clearance.

-- The Egyptian Museum has ramps at the entrance, an elevator to the first floor and wide doors to most of the exhibit areas.
-The highly popular Tutankhamun exhibit on the first floor is accessible, however, the Mummies room is not.
+- The Egyptian Museum has ramps at the entrance, an elevator to the first floor, and wide doors to most of the exhibit areas.
+The highly popular Tutankhamun exhibit on the first floor is accessible, however, the Mummies’ room is not.
 A major drawback is that the museum has no wheelchair-accessible washroom.

 - There is wheelchair access along most of the cobblestone alleys of Khan El-Khalili bazaar.
 It is advisable to avoid the evening rush hour when most of the tour buses drop their passengers off for an hour or two of shopping.